JonReagan/pykblayoutoptimizer/README.md

 ## How to Use
 When you run this script, a prompt will ask for the file that you would like to use to create your suggested keyboard layout.
 Type the entire directory, including the file and extension.  **At this time, only .txt files are supported.
-Please convert your writing suggestion to .txt if needed.**
+Please convert your writing sample to .txt if needed.**

 For example, you could write /home/user/helloworld.txt if on Linux, or C:\Users\UserName\Documents\HelloWorld.txt on Windows.
 Hit "Enter" on your keyboard once you have entered the file location name.
 Depending on the size of the file, it may take up